Learning Leadership in the Military

 High-level military leader selections impact thousands of individuals and processes that make up our military, which means these leaders need to be effective and resilient and rise above leadership military challenges.

 Yet how do military leaders learn the lessons of leadership?
-Traditional wisdom tells us that classroom leader development and battlefield experience are perhaps the key places where officers learn about leadership, but is there a broader set of experiences that have important developmental impact?
+Traditional wisdom tells us that classroom leader development and battlefield experience are perhaps the key places where officers learn about leadership, but is there a broader set of experiences that have an important developmental impact?

 What lessons do military leaders actually learn that they come to see as most valuable?
 And how can we draw upon their experiences to avoid future mistakes and build on past successes?